-Services that are covered for you What you must pay w services ou must pay when you get these In-Network Out-of-Network (For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Services that are covered for you What you must pay w services hen you get these · · In-Network Out-of-Network (For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)
 You are covered for 100 days per benefit period for Medicare-covered SNF stays.
 Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Vse of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services \$10 copay per day for days 1-20; \$203 copay per day for days 21-100 Inpatient hospital stay is not required prior to admission. \$203 copay per day for days 1-100 Inpatient hospital stay is not required prior to admission.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Vse of appliances such as wheelchairs ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services \$20 copay per day for days 1-20; \$203 copay per day for days 21-100 Inpatient hospital stay is not required prior to admission. \$203 copay per day for days 1-100 Inpatient hospital stay is not required prior to admission.